Parent Connect monthly newsletter

-Until then, if you have any suggestions or comments, you can contact me any time at firstname.lastname@example.org.
+If you have any questions or concerns, you can contact me at email@example.com.

 Associate Vice President and Dean of Students